truemagic-coder/nemo-agent/README.md

 ## Limitations

 * LLM codegen issues mean that web APIs like Flask and FastAPI are not supported.
+* Due to the LLM getting confused with paths and files - writing 1 code and 1 test file is only supported.

 ## How It Works